Blog 106: Death And Bereavement – Of A Child And The Repercussions.

 This is why the quicker we learn that you don’t ever move on or away from your grief.
 Rather, you learn to live with the grief as part of your life.

 Understanding this, is also especially helpful to parents who worry that they’ll forget a child.
 You don’t.

 All you do is you learn to live your life with that grief held inside you.

 2) Your Child Is Not Your Only Identity.

-What can also make the grieving process even more difficult, is when parents have lived their lives through their children.
+What can also make the grieving process even more difficult, is when parents or indeed a single parent has lived their lives through their children.
 So when they lose a child, it can feel like they’ve lost their only identity.
 This is so hard to witness especially if their grief and pain then becomes part of their NEW identity.
 And if this new identity feeds off their loss in any way, this often forces people to walk away, leaving the bereaved confused and lonely.
 This is why we should guard against – making someone your everything, because when they’re gone, you’ll have nothing.
 And yes, this certainly apples to our children too.